Seeds of Literacy’s physical locations remains closed. Our Virtual Classroom is OPEN.

 Can I still do work on my own?

 - Digital learning such as Khan Academy, ReadWorks, and Core Knowledge still work.
-Access them the same way you always have.
+Access them the same way you always have or from the Virtual Classroom.

-- Email your Digital Literacy Coordinator to request packets. firstname.lastname@example.org or email@example.com
+- To request packets, email email@example.com or firstname.lastname@example.org

 How can I protect myself from COVID-19?